baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 Now I will move on to the details of installation of Go compiler.
 First you will see instruction for installing in a GNU/Linux machine.
-The next section explains instruction for installing in a Windows system.
+The next section explains installation in a Windows system.

 Finally I will shows running a hello world program.
 This will help you to verify your installation.